ITER: Iterative Neural Repair for Multi-Location Patches: Abstract

 \section{Abstract}

 Automated program repair (APR) has achieved promising results, especially using neural networks.
 Yet, the overwhelming majority of patches produced by APR tools are confined to one single location.
 When looking at the patches produced with neural repair, most of them fail to compile, while a few uncompilable ones go in the right direction.
 In both cases, the fundamental problem is to ignore the potential of partial patches.
 In this paper, we propose an iterative program repair paradigm called \approach founded on the concept of improving partial patches until they become plausible and correct.
 First, \approach iteratively improves partial single-location patches by fixing compilation errors and further refining the previously generated code.
-Second, \approach iteratively improves partial patches to construct multi-location patches, with fault localization re-execution. \approach is implemented for Java based on battle-proven deep neural networks and code representation. \approach is evaluated on 476 bugs from 10 open-source projects in Defects4J 2.0. \approach succeeds in repairing 76 of them, including 15 multi-location bugs which is a new frontier in the field.
+Second, \approach iteratively improves partial patches to construct multi-location patches, with fault localization re-execution. \approach is implemented for Java based on battle-proven deep neural networks and code representation. \approach is evaluated on 476 bugs from 10 open-source projects in Defects4J 2.0. \approach succeeds in repairing 15.5\% of them, including 9 uniquely repaired multi-location bugs.